Peripheral Arterial Disease

 What are risk factors for PAD?

-The cause of the plaque buildup in the limbs is unknown in most cases.
+The cause of plaque buildup in the limbs is unknown in most cases.
 However, people who meet one or more of the following criteria may be at higher risk of developing PAD:

 - High blood pressure (or Hypertension)